Kardam-Simeonov/SoftuniSvetlina-Courses/README.md

-# Softuni-Contest-Problems
+# SoftuniSvetlina-Projects
-Solutions to the contest problems from the Softuni Svetlina Applied Programmer Curriculum
+Solutions to the contest problems, courses and homework from the Softuni Svetlina Applied Programmer Curriculum